arijit1410/arijit1410.github.io/_pages/cv.md

 * Since 2019: NLP Research Assistant
   * Multimodal Digital Media Analysis Lab - IIIT Delhi
-  * Created a public dataset and modeled it using a Medium-Specific Language Model to classify tweets as either arecollectionof sexual harassment, or adiscussionon the #MeToo movement.
+  * Created a public dataset and modeled it using a Medium-Specific Language Model to classify tweets as either a recollection of sexual harassment, or a discussionon the #MeToo movement.
 Presented my work as a long paper at ACL 2019.
 Work done in collaboration with Bloomberg New York.
-  * Augmented text classification models for Hate Speech Detection by adding Graph Embeddings to modelcommunity interaction and add an extra signal for prediction of hateful content within Arabic Tweets.
-Presentedour work atACM Hypertext 2019andACL-SRW 2019.
+  * Augmented text classification models for Hate Speech Detection by adding Graph Embeddings to model community interaction and add an extra signal for prediction of hateful content within Arabic Tweets.
+Presentedour work at ACM Hypertext 2019 and ACL-SRW 2019.
   * Created novel augmentation techniques for text and speech by exploiting hidden space interpolations.
-Presentedour work atCOLING 2020andINTERSPEECH 2020.Work done in collaboration withMIT CSAIL.
+Presented our work at COLING 2020 and INTERSPEECH 2020.
+Work done in collaboration with MIT CSAIL.
   * Supervisor : Dr Rajiv Ratn Shah